 Then, you just soak hard-boiled eggs in the solution.
 The depth of color is determined by how long the eggs stay in the solution.

 For best results when dyeing Easter eggs naturally, keep the soaking eggs in the refrigerator overnight to develop color.
 Once out of the solution and having been dried, it’s also recommended to keep the eggs chilling in refrigerator until you're ready to display them.

-But first before we can color any Easter eggs, we need to discuss how to make hard boiled eggs.
+But first before we can color any Easter eggs, we need to discuss how to boil eggs for dyeing.
 It’s not that hard to do, but for some reason, come people can have a difficult time getting the perfect hard boiled egg.

 When I was first married I didn’t know too much about cooking but I knew how to boil an egg.
 Here’s the way I like to boil eggs:

 - Place the eggs in a pot and cover them with COLD water.

 - Heat over high heat until the water begins to boil.

 - Allow the eggs to boil for two minutes.

 - Remove the pot from the heat and cover with the pot’s lid.

 - Let the eggs sit in the hot water for another 10 minutes.